M4D-MKLab-ITI/Crisis-Event-Detection-in-Short-Texts/README.md

 * Positional encoding is observed that reduces performance and therefore is not being used.
 * Multi-head attention performs better when input transformations are performed non-linearly.

+Other details:
+* Embedding vectors are being calculated with a word2vec model pretrained on google news (by Google). ["link"](https://code.google.com/archive/p/word2vec/)

 ### Cite as:
 Kyriakidis, P., Chatzakou, D., Tsikrika, T., Vrochidis, S., Kompatsiaris, I. (2022).
 Leveraging Transformer Self Attention Encoder for Crisis Event Detection in Short Texts.
 In: , et al. Advances in Information Retrieval.
 ECIR 2022.
 Lecture Notes in Computer Science, vol 13186.
 Springer, Cham. https://doi.org/10.1007/978-3-030-99739-7_19